Tighter supplies fortify copper, lay foundation for price rally

 The bank expects BHP Billiton’s Escondida to produce 200,000 tonnes less in the second half of this year from the first half and remaining low next year.

-Other companies experiencing copper production losses include Chile’s Codelco [CODEL.UL], due to floods and unrest and Canada’s Barrick-Gold, due to power shortages and rain.
+Other companies experiencing copper production losses include Chile’s Codelco, due to floods and unrest and Canada’s Barrick-Gold, due to power shortages and rain.